Speciality Sections

 Coordinator: Dr Susy Brescia

 The science of toxicology is continually evolving and it’s therefore important that risk assessment methodologies, approaches and their underpinning principles evolve to keep abreast of these changes.
-Adaption to the altering toxicological landscape allows a robust communication and appraisal of scientific impact upon hazard and risk assessment.
+Adaptation to the altering toxicological landscape allows a robust communication and appraisal of scientific impact upon hazard and risk assessment.
 The Risk Assessment Speciality Section represents members with a wide range of toxicological interests, knowledge and skills, across all areas of working practices and environments.
 The overarching aim of this Speciality Section is to represent and communicate the interests of its members across the wider BTS community in terms of risk assessment advances and its knowledge base.

 Computational & In silico Toxicology speciality section